harthsw/www.harth-lang.org/content/index.md

 Hopefully [Harth] will not turn into a Jack-of-all-Trades (and master of none), nor a confusing Swiss-Army-Knife programming language (the sort you use if you can't find your professional toolbox).

+See also Mike Taylor's: "What is your [Favourite Programming Language]?"

 ## Programming Languages I Borrowed Ideas From